frzi/swiftui-model3dview/Sources/Model3DView/Model3DView.docc/QuickStart.md

 ## Interactive cameras

-For your convience Model3DView comes with ``OrbitControls`` out of the box, applying orbit controls (also known as arcball) to the underlying Model3DViews.
+For your convenience Model3DView comes with ``OrbitControls`` out of the box, applying orbit controls (also known as arcball) to the underlying Model3DViews.
 Use the ``Model3DView/Model3DView/cameraControls(_:)`` view modifier to apply interactive camera controls.
 This view modifier replaces the ``Model3DView/Model3DView/camera(_:)`` modifier.

 ```swift
 struct MyView: View {